Joint Detection and Characterization of the Standing Accretion Shock Instability for Core-Collapse Supernovae with cWB XP: SASImeter

 \subsection{Neutrino Channel}

 The neutrino \texttt{SASImeter} (hereon referred to as the $\nu$-\texttt{SASImeter}) is designed to be a hypothesis test for the presence of SASI in a neutrino signal from a CCSNe on a specific detector, HyperK in this case.
+As stated before, the neutrino signal in this analysis corresponds to the same Kuroda2017 s15.0 model \cite{Kuroda2017}; this signal can be observed in figure \ref{Fig_Kuroda2017_Nu_Rate}, where the cases where SASI activity is present and removed are shown.
+As prescribed in Lin2020 \cite{Zidu_SASImeter_Neutrino}, the “No-SASI” case is obtained by smoothing out the SASI oscillations from the signal; this is done by dividing the entire signal into time bins of length of 1 millisecond and averaging the event rate inside each, and then performing a polynomial interpolation onto the averaged rates.

-A brief overview on how it operates is now in place; for an in-depth explanation, refer to Lin2020 \cite{Zidu_SASImeter_Neutrino} and Lin2023 \cite{Zidu_SASImeter_Joint}.
+A brief overview on how the $\nu$-\texttt{SASImeter} operates is now in place; for an in-depth explanation, refer to Lin2020 \cite{Zidu_SASImeter_Neutrino} and Lin2023 \cite{Zidu_SASImeter_Joint}.
 As for its GW sibling, this \texttt{SASImeter} yields a likelihood ratio sensitive to the quasi-periodic neutrino events induced by the SASI in the frequency domain:

 where $L(\mathcal{\tilde P}|P_{\Omega})$ and $L(\mathcal{\tilde P}|P_{\Omega_0})$ are the likelihoods that the observed neutrino power spectrum $\tilde P$ can be described by the hypothetical model of power spectrum P, which is based on the templates $\Omega$ and $\Omega_0$, the first corresponding to the case where SASI activity is present on the signal and the second where it is not, and each template being dependent on a corresponding set of parameters.
 First, the hypothetical neutrino events are defined, in the time domain, as: